harvardfop/harvardfop.github.io/_posts/1111-11-11-fop-policies-and-procedures.md

 - Do not linger by roads.
 Several accidents that have occurred on outdoor trips have resulted from cars.
 Cross quickly and don't linger.
 - Scout out the best place to cross; you should have at least 200 feet of visibility in either direction.
 If you cannot see that far, post a leader as a spotter to let the group know if it is safe to cross.
 This procedure is particularly important if the road is curved.
 - Line up along the side of the road and cross quickly as a group, all at once, with a leader on each end.
--If you must walk along a road, walk single file on the side that faces the traffic.
+- If you must walk along a road, walk single file on the side that faces the traffic.

 ### Sexual Activity, Sexual Harassment, and Sexual Assault